Jovan Manev

-Jovan Manev (Јован Манев; born 25 January 2001) is a Macedonian professional footballer who plays as a centre-back for Adana Demirspor.
+Jovan Manev (Јован Манев; born 25 January 2001) is a Macedonian professional footballer who plays as a centre-back for HNK Rijeka, and North Macedonia national team.

 Career

 Manev is a youth product of the academies of Osogovo and Bregalnica Štip, and began his career in North Macedonia with Bregalnica Štip in the 2021–22 season, making 30 appearances and scoring 2 goals in his debut season.
-On 3 July 2022, he signed with the Turkish club Adana Demirspor on loan for the 2022–23 season with an option to buy.
+On 3 July 2022, he signed with the Turkish club Adana Demirspor on loan for the 2022–23 season with an option to buy, which was taken.
+In September 2023, Manev was loaned to NK Osijek in Croatia, featuring in 7 league games for the club before getting injured.
+Manev's loan was brought to an end in December of the same year after the Turkish club decided to use the option to return him.

 International career

 Manev is a youth international for North Macedonia, having played for the North Macedonia U21s.
+Manev made his senior international debut coming on as a 79th-minute substitute against Faroe Islands in a 1–0 win on 27 March 2023.
+He scored his first national team goal in the Euro 2024 qualifiers played against Malta on 12 September 2023.